naruto-unison/naruto-unison/README.md

 To use a development web server, run `stack exec -- yesod devel` in the root directory of the project.

 In order to run the server in production mode, which has significantly better performance, deploy it with [Keter](https://www.yesodweb.com/blog/2012/05/keter-app-deployment).
 It is recommended to use a standalone server for hosting the Keter bundle and PostgreSQL database.
+The only server requirement to host Keter bundles is the Keter binary itself, which may be compiled on another machine with GHC and copied over.
+Docker support is planned but not yet implemented.